Lezley Zen

-Lezley Zen (born February 19, 1974) is an American pornographic actress.
+Lezley Zen (born 1974) is an American pornographic actress.

 Early life

-Zen was born in Charleston, South Carolina, and is of Cherokee and Irish descent.
+Zen was born in Charleston, South Carolina.
+AVN Insider stated in 2003, "This stunner is Cherokee Indian and part Irish".
 She attended college for three years and was in a pre-law program.
 She was the manager of a Westin Hotel restaurant prior to her porn career.
 She also worked as a bartender in Charleston for eight years.

 Career

 She entered the adult film industry in 2001 after dancing during amateur night at a strip club where she met a porn star who was feature dancing and suggested she do porn.
 Her first scene was in Serenity’s Roman Orgy for Wicked Pictures.

 In June 2005, Zen relocated from the San Fernando Valley to Miami and signed a non-exclusive, one-year contract with Pink TV.